kuuroooo/GreenLab/README.md

 ```
 For simplicity we will leave the *headless.sh* in the root directory

+Alternatively you can also copy the headless.sh from the main directory on the target device, (This was added later) into your root folder

 Most likely you will need to make the *headless.sh* file executable using:
 ```
 sudo chmod +x headless.sh